-Anna has become so unnatural by the time she bears her daughter that Annie doesn't stand a chance finding a place in Anna's breaking heart.
+Anna has become so unnatural (she's strayed so far from her "natural" role as dutiful wife and mother) by the time she bears her daughter that Annie doesn't stand a chance finding a place in Anna's breaking heart.

-This is a huge deal for moral judgment of Anna Karenina in this novel – after all, Tolstoy's told us over and over again how rewarding kids are.
+This is a huge deal for moral judgment of Anna Karenina in this novel—after all, Tolstoy's told us over and over again how rewarding kids are.
 For Tolstoy, the fact that Anna no longer wants children is like Anna is saying that she's not a human woman anymore.
 This is so terrible that it seems the novel itself can't stand it, and the narrative stops for a line and lapses into ellipsis (a bunch of dots that indicate that something is missing from a paragraph.
-See our section on "Ellipsis" in "Symbols, Imagery, Allegory.")
+See our section on "Ellipses" in "Symbols, Imagery, Allegory").

-(By the way, we'd like to emphasize that this is very much Tolstoy's view, and not Shmoop's view.
+(BTW, we'd like to emphasize that this is very much Tolstoy's view, and not us at Shmoop's view.
 Having a family and children is central to the world that Tolstoy builds in Anna Karenina and what he deems "the right way" to live.
 So we need to examine Anna and her desires in this context, even if we don't necessarily agree with the model that Tolstoy establishes.)

 Anna and Hannah